Exploring beautiful coast of Palamos, Llafranc and Calella de Palafrugell

 Then, after tasting it and guys trying to learn how to drink wine the crazy way Joan showed them, we walked around the port.
 We made 2 groups and jumped on a boat.
 I was on the boat Pepa Bandera II which was built i Bilbao in 1985.
 I really love sailing!
 You know it if you ever read about me 🙂

-One hour we sailed around the coast of Costa Brava but unfortunately because of the big waves and wind we could not go further as planned and had to come back to Palamos.
+We sailed around the coast of Costa Brava for an hour but unfortunately because of the big waves and wind we could not go further as planned and had to come back to Palamos.
 There was also a guy from TVE shooting us for the tv news.
 You can find the video where we appeared on TVE news there down in the Mentions section.

 In the end, we got to Llafranc by bus.
 Llafranc is one of those cute little coastal towns whose beauty leaves you breathless.
 To be honest, I never heard of this place before.
 But I fell in love with the coast here after just a few minutes.